OviSarkar62/Authentication_with_Passport_Local_Strategy/README.md

 # Authentication with Passport Local Strategy

-This project is based on the authentication system with Passport Local Strategy using node express mongodb & ejs.
+This project is based on the authentication system with Passport Local Strategy using Node Express Mongodb & EJS.

 ## Command lines for packages